Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/guide/lightning_module.rst

                 model.any_hook_you_like()

 Your code is now modular.
-You can switch out the entire LightningModule implemenation for another one and you don't need to touch the training loop:
+You can switch out the entire LightningModule implementation for another one, and you don't need to touch the training loop:

 .. code-block:: diff